amar-jay/amar-jay/README.md

  </h3>

 #### About Me :
-My name is A.Manan.
-I am a NextJS, TypeScript & GraphQL enthusiast.
+I am a ReactJS, TypeScript & GraphQL enthusiast. <br/>

-#### :mailbox:How to reach me:
+I am passionate about innovation and applying creativity in a business that makes a meaningful difference to the world. <br/>
+I am fallible like all humans and like to confront my mistakes.
+I am open to varied opinions, advice or disapproval about me and my work. <br/>
+If you have any, you can reach me on:

 - 🕸️ [My Website](https://manans-site.vercel.app)

 - 🧑‍💼 [LinkedIn](https://www.linkedin.com/in/abdelmanan-abdelrahman-9636551a4/)